The Glory of Zion Will Be a Defense

 25:1) and that his words "are not plain"

 (2 Nephi 25:4).
-I think I would agree with Nephi.
+I would have to agree with Nephi.
 We need some help

 as we try to understand the words of Isaiah.
 Some of the ideas below